Away and Beyond: Singles

-The lead single "Chemical Reaction" features Naeto C and was released on 18 September 2011 and produced by DJ Willie O. It was included on the NOW Muzik compilation album Love Drunk: Elite Vocalist Lounge Vol. 1.
+The lead single "Chemical Reaction" featuring Naeto C was released on 18 September 2011.
+Produced by DJ Willie O, it was included on the NOW Muzik compilation album Love Drunk: Elite Vocalist Lounge Vol. 1.
 "Bad Man, Bad Girl", the album's second single, is a collaboration with Ghanaian singer Becca and was co-produced by Kiki Banson and Kaywa.
-The song was released on 28 February 2012.
-The third single "Rainbow" was released on 4 April 2012.
-The song was produced by Femdouble and G.$ol the Producer.
-The fourth single "Omo No Dulling" was released on 30 April 2012 and features then-labelmates Rocksteady and Dammy Krane.
-The song was produced by Spellz and the music video was released on 16 May 2013 and directed by Sesan.
+Released on 28 February 2012, the song was also included on Becca's second studio album Time 4 Me (2013).